 Academic Year Fellowship

-For U.S. citizen or permanent resident graduate or undergraduate students at UHM who combine modern Southeast Asian language training with a Southeast Asia area studies focus.
+For U.S. citizen or permanent resident graduate or undergraduate students at UHM who combine modern Southeast Asian language training at the second-year level or above with a Southeast Asia area studies focus.
 FLAS recipients must be full-time, classified, degree-seeking undergraduate or graduate students at UHM at the time of the award.

 Benefits – Graduate Students: $15,000 stipend and up to $18,000 for tuition for up to 9 credits per semester for one academic year.

 Benefits – Undergraduate Students: $5,000 stipend and up to $10,000 for tuition for up to 12 credits per semester for one academic year.

 Language Requirement: All FLAS recipients must take a Southeast Asian language at UHM (Cambodian (Khmer), Tagalog, Indonesian, Thai, or Vietnamese) during the award period.
 Both undergraduate and graduate students must be enrolled in a 2nd year or higher language course during the FLAS application period.

 Southeast Asian Coursework Requirement: In addition to the language requirement, all FLAS recipients must also take at least one upper division (300 level or higher) Southeast Asia area studies course each semester.